JeudiD/Ningyo/README.md

 # 20 Improved Code Style and Logging
 - Added proper logging throughout, including bot startup and command errors.
 - Used consistent environment variable handling with dotenv.

+# 21 Switched to NSSM for Background Execution
+- We installed NSSM (Non-Sucking Service Manager) to manage the bot as a Windows background service.
+This lets the bot stay online without needing an open terminal window or user - - interaction after system boot.

+# 22 Located the Correct NSSM Path
+- Identified the correct installation path for NSSM:
+- C:\Users\Dale\Downloads\nssm-2.24\nssm-2.24\win64

+# 23 Created a Windows Service Using NSSM
+- Used the NSSM GUI to configure a new service:
+- Path: C:\Users\Dale\AppData\Local\Programs\Python\Python313\python.exe
+- Startup Directory: C:\Users\Dale\DiscordBot
+- Arguments: bot.py
+- Named the service something identifiable (e.g. DiscordBotNingyo).
+- This eliminated the need to keep Git Bash, VSCode, or any other terminal open.

+# 24 Verified Bot Runs in Background
+- Confirmed that the bot starts automatically and runs silently in the background via Windows Services.

+# 25 Retired bot_watcher.py and Task Scheduler
+- Since NSSM handles restarts and running in the background, we no longer need:
+- bot_watcher.py
+- runbot.bat
+- Task Scheduler setup

+# 26 Organized and Named Multiple README Files
+- Created multiple README documents in the repo:
+- README.md: General overview of the bot.
+- README_NSSM.md: Documentation specific to background service setup using NSSM.
+- These won’t conflict in GitHub as long as filenames are unique and referenced properly.